Strum/Strums_Mental_VCV_Modules/README.md

-Strum's Mental VCV Module Suite
+# Strum's Mental VCV Module Suite

 strum@softhome.net

 Simple but useful modules for VCVRack

-Version : v0.6.3
+Version : v1.0.0

-Date : 27th April 2018
+Date : 22nd September 2019

 Based largely on the fundamental modules but I have also used some code from other module developers and learned various ways of doing things from the other suites of modules as well.